 State University serves as an educational center for the artist.
 Now one of the largest

-assemblages of Menaboni's work in the country, the collection has continued to grow
+repositories of Menaboni's works in the country, the collection has continued to grow

-through gifts by Mr. Clayton and other collectors.
+through donations from Mr. Clayton and other collectors.